-U*STAR Training Program Application
+MARC-U*STAR Training Program Application

-The MARC program has a total of 18 student positions that become available when students graduate or leave the program.
-Selection meetings are
+This application is for students who wish to participate in the MARC-U*STAR program.
+The program has a total of 12 student positions that become available when students graduate or leave the program.

-___Full time student
+- Full time UTSA student

 This does NOT include: